-- a) All permitted development within the Prestige Employment Designation identified on Schedule 2 shall be conducted in a manner that adequately mitigates pollution from noise, vibration, odours, smoke, dust or any other forms of pollution, and shall be in compliance with all applicable municipal and Provincial policies, standards and guidelines.
-Where deemed necessary, studies in support of a development application may be required to assess potential impacts from the proposed use, and shall demonstrate the adequacy of the proposed mitigative measures.
-Such studies shall be prepared by a qualified professional, to the satisfaction of the Town. - b) The Town shall encourage compatible development, redevelopment, and rehabilitation throughout the Prestige Employment Designation by supporting development applications that conform to the policies of this Plan, the regulations of the Zoning By-law, any applicable
+- a) The Town shall encourage compatible development, redevelopment and rehabilitation throughout the Prestige Employment Designation by supporting development applications that conform to the policies of this Plan, the regulations of the Zoning By-law, any applicable Master Plan or Strategy and the associated Urban Design Manual. - b) All existing development within the Prestige Employment Designation identified on Schedule 2 shall be conducted in a manner that adequately mitigates pollution from noise, vibration, odours, smoke, dust, or any other forms of pollution, and shall be in compliance with all applicable municipal and Provincial policies, standards and guidelines. - c) Where a property within the Prestige Employment Designation abuts any property that is planned to accommodate a sensitive land use, the onus for the provision of appropriate mechanisms to ensure compatibility, sensitive integration and an appropriate transition to those abutting properties shall lie with the planned sensitive land use.
+Where deemed necessary, studies in support of a development application for a sensitive land use on lands abutting the Prestige Employment Designation may be required to assess potential impacts from the existing employment use on the proposed sensitive use, and shall demonstrate the adequacy of the proposed mitigative measures.
+Such studies shall be prepared by a qualified professional, to the satisfaction of the Town.